Julianne McNamara: Retirement

 Although the 1984 Olympics was her last formal competition, McNamara did not retire officially until 1987.
 Her international accomplishments are considered to have played a major role in spotlighting the U.S. women's team in the early 1980s.
 She also starred in the TV Show Knight Rider, Season 4, "Knight Behind Bars" as lead character Julie Rogers.

 Upon her retirement from gymnastics, McNamara embarked on an acting career, appearing in television shows such as Charles in Charge and Knight Rider.
+She played the role of Noreen in the 1990 film Monday Morning.
 She also did color commentary for some television gymnastics coverage.

 In 1989, McNamara married baseball player Todd Zeile, whom she met while attending UCLA.
 She retired from her acting career and the couple had four children together: sons Garrett, Ian, and Aaron; and daughter Hannah, who appeared as teenage Kate Pearson on This Is Us.
 McNamara and Zeile divorced in January 2015.

 She was inducted to the International Gymnastics Hall of Fame as a member of the Class of 2024.
 She reflected on her career in her induction speech which she gave on May 18 in Oklahoma City, Oklahoma:

 It's probably one of the greatest honors of my life because I'm old now and you think people forget about you.. after my gymnastics career, my life turned in a different direction...
 I kind of ran away from the sport in a sense...I loved it with all my heart and I still miss doing it but as the years have gone by I'm just extremely grateful to be a part of this community.